3TUSK/Temp-l10n/README.md

 # Temp_LocalizationFile

 #### Introduction
-This is the main repository of "Temporary Localization", a Minecraft resourcepack with purpose to provide the Simplified Chinese (zh-CN, 简体中文) translation for Minecraft mods which *haven't* officially support localization yet.
+Here is the main repository of "Temporary Localization", a Minecraft resourcepack with purpose to provide the Simplified Chinese (zh-CN, 简体中文) translation for Minecraft mods which *haven't* officially support localization yet.
 Credits to [this](https://github.com/Adaptivity/LocalizationsForMCFMods) for the idea of assembling a resourcepack.

 #### Contribution

 Check out [the guideline](./CONTRIBUTING.md) for more details.

 #### Permission
 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)
-The TemporaryLocalization Resourcepack is licensed under a [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+The TemporaryLocalization Resourcepack is licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 A copy of full license legalcode can be found [here](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 By using this work you are agree to obey the terms associated in the license.
 If you have a license issue, please open a issue here.

 pack.png is actually from [Minecraft wiki](http://minecraft.gamepedia.com/File:End_Portal_Frame.png).
 Credits to Minecracft Wiki for the orginal image.

 #### Miscellanea